scionassociation/scion-overview_I-D/draft-perrig-scion-overview.md

   ANDERSEN2001: DOI.10.1145/502034.502048
   KATZ2012: DOI.10.1145/2377677.2377756
   KUSHMAN2007: DOI.10.1145/1232919.1232927
+  PERRIG2017: DOI.10.1007/978-3-319-67080-5

 --- abstract

 The Internet has been successful beyond even the most optimistic expectations and is intertwined with many aspects of our society.
-However, the security of today's Internet is far from commensurate with its importance as critical infrastructure.
-Additionally, the Internet has not primarily been built for high availability in the presence of adversaries, and recent proposals to improve Internet security and availability have been constrained by the setup of the current architecture.

-The next-generation inter-network architecture SCION (Scalability, Control, and Isolation On Next-generation networks) aims to address the above-mentioned issues.
-SCION was explicitly designed from the outset to offer availability and security by default.
-The architecture provides route control, failure isolation, and explicit trust information for end-to-end communication.
+But although the world-wide communication system guarantees global reachability, the Internet has not primarily been built with security and high availability in mind.
+The next-generation inter-network architecture SCION (Scalability, Control, and Isolation On Next-generation networks) aims to address these issues.
+SCION was explicitly designed from the outset to offer security and availability by default.
+The architecture provides route control, failure isolation, and trust information for end-to-end communication.
 It also enables multi-path routing between hosts.

 This document discusses the motivations behind the SCION architecture and gives a high-level overview of its fundamental components, including its authentication model and the setup of the control- and data plane.
 As SCION is already in production use today, the document concludes with an overview of SCION deployments.